Isayso/VideoLinkSafe/README.md

 # Video Link Safe

+0.5.7  Hotfix for Youtube changes.
+The import hotkey now copies the clipboard automatically.
+No ctrl-c necessary before!

 0.5.6 lots of changes in UI

 0.5.5 hotfix for a get latest video from playlist bug.